-* Four-day class starting in January 2021
+* New four-day class format beginning in 2021

 A certified backflow prevention tester's license will expire every three years.
 In order to become re-certified, the tester will be required to take a 25-question, written exam and test a double check valve assembly, pressure vacuum breaker, and a reduced pressure principle assembly in the wet lab.
 The tester's differential gauge must be accurate to within 2% of full gauge scale or +/- 0.3 psi differential.

 The two ways to complete the requirements for recertification are listed below.

 - One way to renew your backflow certification license is to request a study guide from Mr. Steve Fox at email@example.com.
 You can also print the study guide at this link (Backflow Recertification Study Guide).

 - The second way to become re-certified is to go back through the state-sponsored backflow prevention certification workshop described under " Certification " at the cost of $375.00 per person.